cassioneri/calendar/README.md

 The former assumes years and day counts are positive and the epoch is 0000-Mar-01.
 The rationale is that `unsigned` computations are generally faster than `signed` ones.
-(For instance, division by constants as [[2]](#division).)
+(For instance, division by constants [[2]](#division).)
 Therefore `udate_algos` gets better performance by working only on `unsigned` integers.

-The latter is more configurable allowing for negative years and day counts as well as different epoch (By default, the epoch is the Unix date 1970-Jan-01.)
+The latter is more configurable allowing for negative years and day counts as well as different epochs (By default, the epoch is the Unix date 1970-Jan-01.)
 This is a thin but not free layer class around `udate_algos`.
 Indeed, each function in `sdate_algos` simply adapts inputs and outputs (generally through one addition and one subtraction) before/after delegating to a corresponding function in `udate_algos`.

 # Contents